 - He gets better, though, Riiight before Reaver removes a vital portion of his brain and decorates his house with it

 - In Star Control 3, the K'Tang.
 Every chance they get.
 "We are the K'Tang!
 Identificate yourselves imminently!"

-- Professor Ort-Meyer in the first Hitman game mangles his metaphors horribly ("I was standing on the shoulders of midgets!" for example), nearly (due to cuts in the production process) causing the protagonist to remark "Madness and mixed metaphors.
+- Professor Ort-Meyer in Hitman Codename 47 mangles his metaphors horribly ("I was standing on the shoulders of midgets!" for example), nearly (due to cuts in the production process) causing the protagonist to remark "Madness and mixed metaphors.
 There's really no hope for him."
 (The quote can be found in game files, but doesn't appear in the game proper.)

 - Redd White from Ace Attorney, who would bungle words in order to make himself seem more impressive.

 - Zinc Lablanc from Ace Attorney Investigations: Miles Edgeworth, being a Punny Derringer, mangles English idiomatic phrases, followed by remarking "Yes, I think that is how you say it!"
 On one occasion, Edgeworth corrects his use of "Fox in the duck pen!", replying "It's 'fox guarding the henhouse'."

 - In Apollo Justice: Ace Attorney, the Judge describes himself as "the great Poker-Head of Courtroom No. 3".
 Apollo thinks he probably meant "poker-face".

 - Donny, the sign-in guy from the 2011 version of You Don't Know Jack.
 Older games had "Gibberish Questions" where players tried to translate one into the proper phrase.

 - The Think Tank from the Fallout: New Vegas add-on, Old World Blues have a problem with this?
 That's unpossible!
 Doctor Mobius, however, has it quiet, quiet bad.